a2ankitrai/Software_Notes/Kafka/kafka-theory.md

 ## Producers: Message keys

-- Producers can choose to send a key with the message.
+- Producers can choose to send a key with the message (string, number, etc..).

+- If key=null, data is sent round robin (broker 101 then 102 then 103...)

 - If a key is sent, then the producer has the guarantee that all messages for that key will always go to the same partition.
+A key is basically sent if you need message ordering for a specific field.

 - This enables to guarantee ordering of a specific key.